High Level Summary of Statistics Trend Last update: Monday, July 8, 2013

 Note (1): Department for Environment, Food and Rural Affairs, Scottish Executive, Welsh Assembly Government and DOE Northern Ireland.
 The Air Quality Strategy for England, Scotland, Wales and Northern Ireland.

-(2): In 2010, ozone concentrations were measured at 11 sites, all of which had a data capture rate of at least 75%.
+(2): In 2012, ozone concentrations were measured at 11 sites, but only 9 of these sites had a data capture rate of at least 75%.
 Data for these sites are available on the Scottish Air Quality Database.